infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 	- Two training sessions conducted with all staff, parents and local police
 	- Half day refresher training once a year for all staff

+## Working with Children
+-  Effective caregiving is a combination of setting boundaries and structures and providing autonomy.
+* Children may not conform to all the rules and the staff can decide what are acceptable.
+* Extreme disciplining may lead to defiance in children.
+* Encourage children to ask questions about rules and have a discussion with them on why certain rules are important.
+By teaching children to be blindly compliant, we are discouraging critical thinking, which is a valuable characteristic.
+This not only hampers critical thinking but teaches them that adults are always right which is untrue.
+* While working with adolescents recognize that they are developing ideas that might differ from your own.
+Unless these ideas place the adolescent in danger of harm to self or others, accept their beliefs as an example of their developing individuality.
+* Don’t deny children participation in activities, events they were looking forward to attend as a punishment for breaking rules unless the same was announced beforehand.

 ## CHILD TRAINING REQUIREMENTS FOR CHILD SAFETY

 ### GENERAL SAFETY AND CULTURE